SummaryRead the full fact sheet

 Most higher risk workplaces have an immunisation policy in place, and some will keep records of any vaccinations they have given staff.
 However, it is a good idea for you to have an accurate .
-This means you know what diseases you are protected from, and what catch-up or booster vaccines you may need before starting work.
+This means you know what diseases you are protected from, and what you may need before starting work.

 The AIR expanded in September 2016 to capture vaccines administered to people of all ages.
-Remind your vaccine provider to notify any vaccine you are administered to the AIR.
+Remind your vaccine provider they must notify any vaccine you are administered to the AIR.

 The quickest way to access immunisation records on the AIR is to request an Immunisation History Statement by using a through or the .

 If you were born before 1996, perhaps you or your parents have a copy of your .
 If you were immunised by a , local council (as a child or an adult) or another , you could ask whether they still have records.
 Workplaces may also keep a record if vaccinations are organised onsite.

 Managing side effects after immunisation